-Last edit: October 31, 2024 ─ Added Clavicula to the list of sculpting apps.
+Last edit: January 21, 2025 ─ Added Shapelab and Sculptura to the list of sculpting apps.

 ──────────

-In the light of the changes for ZBrush users since the Maxon takeover (forced subscription, price increases), this thread is aimed at discussing 3D-Coat as a useful companion application next to Blender.
+In the light of the changes for ZBrush users since the Maxon takeover (forced subscription, price increases, diminished development activity), this thread is aimed at discussing 3D-Coat as a useful companion application next to Blender.

 In my humble opinion, next to Blender’s Sculpt Mode, right now the most interesting ZBrush alternatives are:

-Nomad Sculpt [no subscription, tablet-only, but desktop version has been announced]
+- Nomad Sculpt [no subscription, tablet-only, but a desktop version is imminent]

 If you’d like to talk about ZBrush, please do so in the dedicated thread, thanks.